home-assistant/developers.home-assistant/docs/frontend/custom-ui/custom-card-feature.md

 title: "Custom card feature"
 ---

 Some dashboard cards have support for [features](https://www.home-assistant.io/dashboards/features/).
 These widgets add quick controls to the card.
 We offer a lot of built-in features, but you're not just limited to the ones that we decided to include in Home Assistant.
-You can build and use your own using similar way than defining [custom cards](/docs/frontend/custom-ui/custom-card).
+You can build and use your own in the same way as defining [custom cards](/docs/frontend/custom-ui/custom-card).

 ## Defining your card feature